bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model.
+It is an object representation of the HTML elements of a webpage.

 2. What is an event?

+Events are the interactions a user has with a webpage.

 3. What is an event listener?

+An event listener is used to give a response to an event.
+For example, an event might be someone clicking a button.
+An event listener on that button allows a response to the clicking such as giving the user an alert or changing color.

 4. Why would we convert a NodeList into an Array?

+NodeLists look like arrays, but don’t have the same methods associated with them.
+By converting them to arrays, we are able to use methods such as .forEach and .map, which are super useful.

 5. What is a component?

+A component is a piece of reusable code in JavaScript.
+They help us keep the code DRY and readable.

 ### Git Set up